Eng

 Most people who get the flu will recover in a few days to less than two weeks, but some people may develop complications such as pneumonia, bronchitis, and sinus and ear infections due to the flu.
 Some of these complications can be life-threatening.

 If you get the flu, antiviral drugs may be a treatment option.
-Check with your doctor promptly if you are at high risk of serious flu complications, and you get flu symptoms – the benefit of antiviral treatment is most significant if treatment starts within 2 days after illness onset.
+Check with your doctor promptly if you are at high risk of serious flu complications and develop flu symptoms.
+The benefit of antiviral treatment is most significant if treatment starts within 2 days after illness onset.
 Antiviral drugs can lessen symptoms and shorten the time you are sick by 1 or 2 days.
 They can also prevent serious flu complications, like pneumonia.
 For people at high risk of serious flu complications, treatment with antiviral drugs can mean the difference between milder or more serious illness, possibly resulting in a hospital stay.

-Most people with the flu have mild illnesses and do not need medical care or antiviral drugs.
+Most people with the flu experience mild illnesses and do not require medical care or antiviral medications.
 If you get sick with flu symptoms, you should stay away from others as much as possible to keep from infecting them.
-The CDC recommends staying home from work, school, travel, shopping, social events, and public gatherings for at least 24 hours after your fever is gone, without using fever-reducing medicine.
+SMCHD recommends staying home from work, school, travel, shopping, social events, and public gatherings for at least 24 hours after your fever is gone, without using fever-reducing medication.
 If you must leave home, for example, to get medical care, wear a face mask if you have one, or cover coughs and sneezes with a tissue.
-Wash your hands often to keep from spreading the flu to others.
+Wash your hands frequently to prevent the spread of the flu to others.

 Mon – Fri: 8:00 am – 5:00 pm